Butler vs. Cal: Sportsbook promo codes, odds, spread, over/under - December 9

 Butler vs. Cal Betting Trends

-- Butler has put together a 7-2-0 record against the spread this season.
+- Butler has won seven games against the spread this season, while failing to cover twice.

-- Bulldogs games have hit the over four out of nine times this season.

-- Cal has compiled a 5-3-0 record against the spread this year.
+- Cal has won five games against the spread this year, while failing to cover three times.

-- The Golden Bears and their opponents have combined to hit the over six out of eight times this season.
+- A total of six Golden Bears games this season have gone over the point total.

 Butler Futures Odds